 - Juliane Marie Holst - wife of Frederik Idon Holst

 - James Cope - father of John Cope.

-According to his gravestone, Fredrik Idon Holst, (father of Karen Marie Elisabeth Holst, late to become Madame Marie Reymond) was born in Copenhagen, Denmark.*
+According to his gravestone, Fredrik Idon Holst, (father of Karen Maria Elisabeth Holst, later to become Madame Marie Reymond) is born in Copenhagen, Denmark.*

-According to her gravestone, Julia (mother of Madame Marie Reymond) born.
+According to her gravestone, Juliana Mariah (mother of Madame Marie Reymond) is born.

-According to her gravestone Madame Marie Reymond (Karen Marie Elisabeth Holst) was born.
+According to her gravestone Madame Marie Reymond (Karen Marie Elisabeth Holst) is born.

-She had 8 siblings, 6 of them girls. [needs confirming] *
+She has 8 siblings, 6 of them girls. [needs confirming] *